 This is an introductory course in digital electronics and applications.
 The course covers the number systems, including the decimal, binary, octal, and hexadecimal number systems.
-The topics covered include the characteristics of TTL and CMOS logic families, combinational logic circuits, minimizing logic circuits, minimizing logic circuits using Boolean Operations and Karnaugh maps, encoders and decoders, sequential logic devices such as flip-flops, counters, shift registers, and memory devices
+The topics covered include the characteristics of TTL and CMOS logic families, combinational logic circuits, minimizing logic circuits using Boolean Operations and Karnaugh maps, encoders and decoders, sequential logic devices such as flip-flops, counters, shift registers, and memory devices.

-ETNTLGY 160 DIGITAL CIRCUITS AND APPLICATIONS LAB (2) CSU Lab: 6 hours
+ETNTLGY 160 DIGITAL CIRCUITS AND APPLICATIONS LAB (2)